omkarfadtare965/Practical_data_science/README.md

 __Types of drift in Machine learning operations:__
 > 1) Data drift:
-- When the data used by a model changes over time, it's called data drift.
-This can make the model less accurate because it's not used to the new data.
+- Data drift happens when the data used by a model changes over time, making the model less accurate
 > 2) Concept drift:
-- If the relationship between things the model looks at and what it's trying to predict, changes, that's concept drift.
+- Concept drift occurs when the relationship between the model's input and output changes over time.
 - For example, if you're predicting whether someone will buy a product based on their age, and suddenly younger people start buying more than older people, that's concept drift.
 > 3) Covariate drift:
-- When the characteristics the model uses to make predictions change, it's covariate drift.
+- Covariate drift happens when the characteristics used by the model to make predictions change over time.
 - Let's say you're trying to predict how much ice cream people will buy based on the temperature.
 If suddenly people start buying more ice cream on colder days instead of hotter ones, that's covariate drift.
 > 4) Prior probability drift:
-- The shift in how often each outcome happens is called prior probability drift.
+- Prior probability drift is the shift in the frequency of each outcome over time.
 - Imagine you're flipping a coin, and at first, it comes up heads 70% of the time and tails 30% of the time.
 Your model learns from this and gets good at predicting based on that.
 But then, over time, the coin changes, and now it's heads only 50% of the time and tails 50% of the time.
 > 5) Model drift:
-- Model drift is when a model that used to work well starts to become less accurate over time.
+- Model drift is when a model that used to perform well becomes less accurate over time.
 - This can happen if the data the model was trained on changes, or if the world changes in a way that the model didn't expect.
 > 6) Population drift:
+- Population drift occurs when the population the model is applied to changes over time, making the model less accurate.
 - Let's say you're building a model to predict what kind of movies people will like, and you train it on data from one country.
 If you then try to use that model in a different country where people have different tastes, that's population drift.
-- It's like the group of people you're trying to predict for has changed, making your model less accurate because it's not used to the new population.
 > 7) Label drift:
 - Label drift is when the answers or labels you have for your data change over time.
 - It's like if you were trying to label pictures of cats and dogs, but then someone changed their mind about what a cat looks like.
 So, the labels for the pictures change, making it harder for your model to learn from them because the right answers keep changing.

 __Measuring statistical bias:__
-- Class imbalance, or CI, measures the imbalance in the number of examples that are provided, for different facet values in your dataset.
+- Class imbalance, or CI, shows if there are more examples of one thing than another in your dataset.
 - A facet is a sensitive feature in your dataset, that you want to analyze for these imbalances.
-- When you apply this to the product review dataset, it answers this particular question, does a particular product category, such as product Category A, have disproportionately large number of total reviews than any other category in the dataset?
+- For example, CI can tell us if one product category has a lot more reviews than others.
-- Difference in Proportions of Labels (DPL) metric measures the imbalance of positive outcomes between the different facet values.
-When applied to the product review dataset, what this metric is measuring is if a particular product category, say product Category A, has disproportionately higher ratings than other categories.
+- The Difference in Proportions of Labels (DPL) metric checks if one group has more positive outcomes than others.
+When applied to the product review dataset, what this metric is measuring is if a particular product category, say product category A, has disproportionately higher ratings than other categories.
-- CI, the metric that we just saw as measuring if a particular category has a total number of reviews higher than any other categories, DPL is actually looking for higher ratings than any other product categories.
+- So, while CI looks at overall reviews, DPL looks at whether some categories get higher ratings than others.
+- For example, consider we have a dataset of customer reviews for an e-commerce platform.
+Each review is labeled as either "positive" or "negative" sentiment based on the customer's feedback.
+- Class imbalance occurs if there are significantly more positive reviews than negative reviews, or vice versa.
+- DPL would assess whether certain product categories receive a disproportionately higher proportion of positive reviews compared to others.